Blog · February 15, 2026

 Flagship intelligence doesn't have to cost flagship prices

-Here are models in our database scoring 40+ on the Intelligence Index, sorted by cost.
-The cheapest costs $0.25.
-The most expensive costs $60.00.
+Here are models scoring 40+ on the Intelligence Index — the flagship tier — sorted by output price.
+The cheapest costs $0.30/1M output.
+The most expensive costs $80.00.
 Same benchmark tier.

 |---|---|---|---|